QuantumNous/new-api-docs/docs/en/apps/fluent-read.md

     ```

 !!! info
-    🌊 FluentRead is a revolutionary open-source browser translation plugin based on the Open Immersive Translate project, enabling everyone to have a native-like reading experience.
+    🌊 FluentRead is a revolutionary open-source browser translation plugin, enabling everyone to have a native-like reading experience.

     - Project Address: <https://github.com/Bistutu/FluentRead>